Ready to conclude the most drawn out series ever?

 In case you didn’t know, Beyonce filmed her music video for Deja Vu at Oak Alley.

-This view from the balcony, in person, is breathtaking.
+This view from the balcony, in person, is very beautiful.

 Brad and I were the stragglers on our tour so we stood here for a minute just taking in the view.

-They rebuilt six slave quarters behind the house to replicate the ones that were once on the property.
+They rebuilt six enslaved quarters behind the house to replicate the ones that were once on the property.
 Each cabin had plaques that described various aspects of enslaved life.
 Brad and I read the plaques, but I’m very disappointed they excluded the cabins and stories of the enslaved people into the guided tour.
 I don’t think this integral part of our country’s fabric should be barely acknowledged.
 So I submitted a comment card stating that I wish they wouldn’t have glossed over slavery.

 On our way back to New Orleans, our bus driver pointed out Evergreen Plantation, the plantation used in the movie Django Unchained.